Ne1lK/CS361_Group16-Achievement-Service/README.md

 Where `type` is one of:
 - `"search"` - Record a search event
 - `"click"` - Record a click event
-- note that you can go into the acheivement.js code and add your own events in the same format and call them
+- note that you can go into the acheivement.js code and add your own events in the same format and call them but currently only has search bar and click events
      ```
       - add new counter in state.counters
       - add a new case in applyEvent(type)